donomii/portprog/README.md

 ## Operation

-When started portprog checks the packages (or packages-windows) directory, then attempts to download all the files to the zips directory, then unpack them.
-On future runs, it will check the zips directory and use what it finds there, only downloading if it can't find the file.
+Portprog starts and checks the packages (or packages-windows) directory, then attempts to download all the files to the zips directory, unpacking them in the background.
+On future runs, it will check the zips directory first, to avoid re-downloading files.

 ## Adding your own

 The whole purpose of this is to manage your own downloads.
 You can easily add any file you want, just go to the packages directory (or packages-windows), copy a file there, and change it to download from the url you want.

 Then rerun portprog, and it will download and unpack your file.